© All photos courtesy of GDS Movement

 Over the next two days, the second edition of the GDS-Forum took us to a special place that marks the environmental imagination and natural heritage of West Flanders.
 The Zwin Natural Park is a nature reserve next to the North Sea, protected since 1953 and known for being the international airport for birds.
 Famous for its wide variety of salt-resistant plants, such as sea lavender and migratory birds, the site was an excellent eye-opener for the climate emergency (a recurring theme of this forum).
 The combined theme of the different workshops, group activities and “Let Pigs Fly” sessions brought participants together around a refreshing and alternative approach to the topics of urban (over)tourism, visitor economy, tourism data management and purposeful partnerships.
 At this “annual unconference”, CVB and DMO leaders interacted with sustainability managers on the strategy and concerted direction of destinations to overcome the limits of innovation and transform intentions into regenerative actions.

 There was a particularly interesting and captivating session where, through peer work, some destinations and companies were able to share their projects in order to overcome obstacles and improve skillsets for the future challenges of these destinations.
 An example I followed was that of Jukka Punamaki, senior advisor for the City of Helsinki who in partnership with domestic rival, Tampere, started the Urban Climate Leaders Group consisting of the largest hotel chains, fair centres and local attractions.
 The Impact?
-A common agreement was made to join the domestic Sustainable Travel Finland program and to sign the Glasgow decalration.
+A common agreement was made to join the domestic Sustainable Travel Finland programme and to sign the Glasgow declaration.
 A challenge?
 When it comes to actual money to shared investments in environmental protection, the room went quiet.

 Certification was also one of the main themes of the working groups, which frequently requested stability and harmony in the evaluation criteria of their stakeholders.
 VisitBerlin, for example, through its Head of Sustainability, Luisa Mentz, displayed a proper response to the needs of their MICE suppliers to embark on a sustainable management system for third-party certification.
 The success story?
 Almost 80 suppliers have become certified third parties by Sustainable Berlin.
 The downside?
 Many still struggle with implementing these protocols and others don't feel the pressure to act (a shocker you might add).